 Nutrition For Cancer Patients

-Nutrition needs of a person living with cancer vary based on a wide range of factors such as type of cancer, the stage of the illness (i.e. is it in the treatment phase or recovery phase), the symptoms being experienced by the patient, type of treatment being used to fight the cancer and the side effects that come with it, and lastly the effect that the specific cancer has on the digestive system in terms of food consumption, tolerance, absorption.
-For majority of cancer patients, balancing the need to eat right while managing the symptoms of the illness can be quite challenging.
+Nutrition needs of a person living with cancer vary based on a wide range of factors such as type of cancer, the stage of the illness (i.e. is it in the treatment phase or recovery phase), the symptoms being experienced by the patient, type of treatment is used to fight cancer and the side effects that come with it, and lastly the effect that specific cancer has on the digestive system in terms of food consumption, tolerance, absorption.
+For the majority of cancer patients, balancing the need to eat right while managing the symptoms of the illness can be quite challenging.